Get

 Do Cats Eat Dead Rats They Find?

-Cats may eat an already dead rat if they are hungry enough.
-Cats often do not eat what they kill themselves when domesticated, as they aren’t often hungry.
-However, a feral cat may consume a dead mouse if they don’t have any other source of food.
+On rare occasions, cats may eat an already dead rat if they are hungry enough.
+House cats do not always eat their prey, as they aren’t often hungry.
+However, a feral cat may consume a dead rodent if they don’t have any other source of food.

 Will Rats Enter a House with Cats?

 Yes.
-Rats may be able to smell the cat, but most rats living near people come near cats all the time.
-Many domestic cats are very bad at catching rats, so many rats don’t have anything to worry about.
+Rats may be able to smell the cat, but most rats living near people come near cats.
 If your cat is a mouser, they may find and kill the rat rather quickly.
-However, the rat will still enter the house, to begin with.
+However, the rat will likely still enter the house, to begin with.

 Just having a cat around won’t keep rats from entering your property.